A.J. Pitts Tennis Centre

 The Centre, which has undergone several physical changes in the last 16 years, is named for Mississippi State alumnus A.J.
 Pitts of Tupelo, Miss.

-In 2010, a new DecoTurf surface was installed and a renovation to the men's locker room was made.
+In 2010, a renovation to the men's locker room was made.
 Also included in the renovation were new fences, wind screens, umpire chairs and benches.
-Another change is 2010's upgrade to both the men's and women's locker rooms which included fresh paint, new carpets and new furniture to improve the area for the MSU athletes and coaches.
+Another change was 2010's upgrade to both the men's and women's locker rooms which included fresh paint, new carpets and new furniture to improve the area for the MSU athletes and coaches.

 Another addition to the Pitts Tennis Centre was completed in the fall of 1998 with the finish of a modern complex underneath the Centre's grandstand, which brought many new advantages to the State net programs.
 The facility houses locker rooms, showers and lavatories for the Bulldogs and Lady Bulldogs, as well as for officials and visiting teams.
 The complex also features a concession stand for fans to utilize while enjoying MSU in action.